U.S. farm agency announces working group on seed industry consolidation

 "USDA is laser-focused on standing up for America’s farmers and ranchers by expanding processing capacity, creating fairer markets, and more revenue streams and market opportunities, which helps bring down food costs for families at the grocery store," Agriculture Secretary Tom Vilsack said in a statement.

-The USDA, Patent and Trademark Office, Department of Justice, and Federal Trade Commission will stand up a working group on intellectual property and competition in the seed and agricultural input sector, USDA said.
+The USDA, Patent and Trademark Office, Department of Justice, and Federal Trade Commission will start up a working group on intellectual property and competition in the seed and agricultural input sector, USDA said.

 USDA is also creating a "farmer seed liaison" role to deliver on recommendations in a report released by the agency today on how to promote competition in the seed industry.